 Special Deputies accompany full-time Deputies on prisoner transports.
 These assignments are generally filled by call-ins and can run anywhere from two hours to twelve hours.
 These transport assignments often come up on short notice, however can sometimes be arranged up to several days in advance.
 Most transports will be to surrounding counties but the Sheriff’s Office does transport prisoners statewide.

 - Courthouse Security

-Special Deputies provide security, primarily at the screening station in the Washington County Justice Center.
+Special Deputies provide security, at the screening station and in the courtrooms, in the Washington County Justice Center.
 These positions are generally scheduled for nine hours per day and are filled at the discretion of the supervisor in charge of Justice Center security.
 The workload each week is divided amongst those Special Deputies that are available and willing to work on a weekly basis.

 People serve as Special Deputies primarily because they enjoy the variety of work and wish to serve the community.
 Special Deputies may work up to a few hundred hours of paid assignments per year working contract assignments and transport work.
 Those assigned to courthouse security may have a more set schedule and more hours depending on their experience level and availability.
 The position does not include guaranteed work hours or benefits such as healthcare coverage, life insurance, paid time off or other benefits.
 There may also be personal costs in the form of uniforms and equipment to join the program.

 The Sheriff’s Office recruits Special Deputy candidates throughout the year.
 If you would like to learn more about applying to be a Special Deputy, please carefully review the Special Deputy Information Packet (PDF)* posted on this web site.
 It will provide you with a job description, application requirements and an important information sheet about the program.
 If you decide to apply, application materials may be picked up at the front counter of the Sheriff’s Office or can be mailed to you upon request.